jgaa/f-crm/README.md

 <br>Screenshot from Debian Linux

 # Why?
 I am a freelancer.
-I need a professional relation with my clients.
+I need a professional relations with my clients.
 This require a system where all contact-information, documents, emails, calls, - *everything* - is easily available when I need it.

 # Backstory
 I spent a full day trying to find a suitable solution.
 I looked for an open source, or at least affordable, desktop application.
 Nothing.
 Everything is *cloud* these days.
 It's just that - *I don't want cloud*.
 Cloud services are fragile.
 They may go tits up.
 They may get acquired and terminated.
 They may simply *terminate your service for whatever or no reason*. **There is no cloud!** It's just someone else's computer.
 I like dependable applications.
 They're faster to work with, have a richer set of UI controls, and they work whether Internet is available or not.